-Morphometric differences between rivers and subglacial meltwater channels are apparent even before analysing the longitudinal profiles in fig. 4, only from the correlation to former ice margins and direction consistent with estimated ice flow lines of subglacial channels (Dyke, 1999).
-On remote sensing data of the field site and surrounding area, inferred subglacial meltwater channels appear in groups of ~ 10 , parallel to each other consistently in the N-NW to S-SE direction.
-Moving to the east of the island, channel directions change on average from W to E, remaining oriented radially towards the current day Devon Island ice cap.
+Morphometric differences between rivers and subglacial meltwater channels are apparent even before analyzing the longitudinal profiles in Fig. 3, only from the correlation to former ice margins and direction consistent with estimated ice flow lines of subglacial channels (Dyke, 1999).
+On remote sensing data of the field site and surrounding area, inferred subglacial meltwater channels appear in groups of \sim 10, parallel to each other consistently in the N-NW to S-SE direction.
+Moving to the east of the island, channel directions change on average from W to E, remaining oriented radially towards the current-day Devon Island ice cap.
+Characteristic-inferred subglacial channel lengths are approx. 1-2 km throughout the distinct channel networks.
+The typical cross section is trapezoidal, with widths of approx. 40-60 m at the initiation stages (~ 150 m downstream) that contain flat floors \sim 20 m wide, and depths of under 5 m.